 Come to sitting in Dandasana, and then bring the legs and arms up for Paripurna Navasana, Boat Pose, or V shape Pose.
-Try the same pose with the feet up agains the wall, which gives support for the lower back but also shows us how to stay focussed and clear with the leg action required.
+Try the same pose with the feet up against the wall, which gives support for the lower back but also shows us how to stay focussed and clear with the leg action required.

 To release any lower abdominal and lower back tension, sit in Virasana, and then move into Baddha Konasana.
-This broadens the area of the lower abdomen, and starts to work into the hips through its lateral upper leg opening.
+This broadens the area of the lower abdomen and starts to work into the hips through its lateral upper leg opening.

 Now go back to the wall, lying flat, with the legs at 90 degrees up against the wall.

 After about a minute, bring the legs to Baddha Konasana, and then after some breaths to Upavistha Konasana, spreading the legs wide apart.